landonwest815/GyroMon/README.md

 - Implement a physics-based game mechanic using device gyroscope data.
 - Only use a single Activiy with Jetpack Compose UI.
 - Enhance skills in Kotlin and Android development.

-## 📱 Overview

-GyroMon is an interactive Pokémon-inspired game that utilizes the gyroscope sensor in modern smartphones.
-Players are challenged to catch Pokémon by maneuvering a Pokéball affected by simulated gravity, providing a unique and engaging gameplay experience.

 ## 🛠️ Technologies Used